Modapto/sustainability-analytics/README.md

 # SustainabilityAnalyticsFMUs

-FMU simulation models for sustainability analytics
+FMU simulation models for sustainability analytics of 6-axis robotic modules (Kuka and ABB) with roller hemming or welding tools mounted

 ##Carbon emission FMU

 The FMU implements a model for calculation of carbon emission based on energy consumption (of 6-axis robotic modules (Kuka and ABB) with roller hemming or welding tools mounted)

 ## Fake Energy Consumption FMU

 This is an intermediate step for the development of the Energy cosumption FMU, which implements a first model for calculation of energy consumption (of 6-axis robotic modules (Kuka and ABB) with roller hemming or welding tools mounted)

 ##Energy Consumption FMU